Speaking at Planning Committee

 Each application is considered in turn with the following procedure:

 - The chairman reads out which item is to be discussed next

 - One of the planning officers may give an introduction or some factual updates about the application

-- The speakers will be asked to come forward in turn and have their say
+- The speeches of the registered speakers will be heard in turn

 - Members of the committee will debate the application and make proposals (motions) on how the application should be dealt with.
 Each motion must be proposed and seconded before a vote can be taken